-Director-Energy Efficiency Division, Vermont Department of Public Service (DPS), Montpelier, Vermont 1990 - 2003 Appointed by Governor and served as the first Director of the Energy Efficiency Division.
+Director-Energy Efficiency Division, Vermont Department of Public Service (DPS), Montpelier, Vermont 1990-2003 Appointed by Governor and served as the first Director of the Energy Efficiency Division.
 Created an entity that became an effective and innovative force to implement a landmark approach to providing energy security and affordability.
 Directly responsible for formulating and implementing policy related to Demand Side Management and renewable energy development.
 Worked with Commissioner and other Department Directors in policy development and implementation.
+Significant activities included:

+Co-authored two editions of the Vermont Comprehensive Energy Plan, and one edition of the Vermont Twenty Year Electric Plan.

+Built staff capacity to take responsibility for Demand Side Management activities in Department.

+Developed concept of a "consumerco," a consumer cooperative to deliver comprehensive energy and efficiency services for customers.

-- Proposed and developed the concept of an Energy Efficiency Utility (EEU) to deliver integrated statewide energy efficiency programs.
-Oversaw designing, screening, writing, presenting, and defending this proposal.
+Proposed and developed the concept of an Energy Efficiency Utility (EEU) to deliver integrated statewide energy efficiency programs.
+Oversaw all aspects of designing, screening, writing, presenting, and defending this proposal.
 Led the transition process from utility programs to creation of the EEU.
-After implementation of EEU, oversaw design and implementation of an evaluation effort involving DPS staff and consultants.
-Budget was over \$1 million for 3-year period. - Played a lead role in development of Distributed Utility Planning Collaborative under Docket 6290, resulting in settlement with numerous Vermont utilities on how to apply principles of Least Cost Planning to distribution and transmission constraints. - Played major role in supporting development of renewable energy businesses in Vermont, including farm methane, biomass energy, solar energy, wind energy.
+After implementation of Efficiency Utility, oversaw design and implementation of an evaluation effort involving DPS staff and consultants.
+Budget for this activity was over \$1 million for a 3-year period.

+Played a lead role in development of Distributed Utility Planning Collaborative under Docket 6290, resulting in settlement with numerous Vermont utilities on how to apply principles of Least Cost Planning to distribution and transmission constraints.

+Played major role in supporting development of renewable energy businesses in Vermont, including farm methane, biomass energy, solar energy, wind energy.
 Work included grant writing and administration, securing "earmark" funds for Vermont projects, and work with Vermont renewable energy businesses and trade association (REV).
+Led Department in creating the Biomass Energy Resource Center (BERC),

+Developed and secured legislative approval for proposals to use \$1.6 million in Oil Overcharge Funds, including programs in energy efficiency, working with Administration, state agencies, and the Legislature.

+Initiated efforts to promote energy efficiency with other state agencies, including State Buildings, Education, Labor and Industry, Transportation, and work with ANR on Air Quality and Act 250.

-Led Department in creating the Biomass Energy Resource Center (BERC), - Represented DPS and the Administration in successful legislative efforts including: passage of "least cost planning" legislation (1992), development and passage of Residential Building Efficiency Standards (1997), comprehensive electric utility restructuring legislation, (passed by Vermont Senate, 1997), and passage of "net metering" legislation" (1998).
+Represented DPS and the Administration in successful legislative efforts including: passage of "least cost planning" legislation (1992), development and passage of Residential Building Efficiency Standards (1997), comprehensive electric utility restructuring legislation, (passed by Vermont Senate, 1997), and passage of "net metering" legislation" (1998).
 Prepared and presented legislative testimony, negotiated with parties, helped draft and revise legislation.

+Filed, presented, and defended expert testimony in numerous Dockets before the Vermont Public Service Board and in other venues.